What is Neurofeedback?

 How Doctors Get Feedback Data

 An EEG head cap includes small metal discs called electrodes that attach to the scalp with wires.
 The electrodes assess the electrical impulses in the brain and send the electrical signals to a computer to analyze the results.
 There is no physical sensation or electrical shock during this process.
-During a neurofeedback session technicians collect EEG data by placing an EEG dry or wet head cap on a patient’s head and ear clipping electrodes on each ear.
+Technicians attach dry or wet EEG head caps and ear clip electrodes to patients’ ears during neurofeedback sessions in order to capture EEG data.

 An eyes-open and eye-closed baseline is taken which will be used to monitor electrical activity in the brain and create an individual protocol for brain training in subsequent sessions.
 The technician or doctor will have the patient sit still for approximately 10 minutes with their eyes open without doing a task.
 Then the technician or doctor will repeat the same process with the patient closing their eyes.

-This is why it is important to obtain EEG readings from highly trained professionals rather than small business professionals who add neurofeedback to their list of services, but have no training on brain functioning.
+This is why it is important to obtain EEG readings from highly trained professionals rather than small business professionals who add neurofeedback to their list of services but have no training in brain functioning.

 What Are Neurofeedback Channels?

 The number of channels refers to how many electrodes are embedded in a cap or placed directly on a patient’s scalp.
 For example, 19-channel neurofeedback means that 19 electrodes are reading the brain’s electrical activity.
-Neurofeedback can be done with any number of channels and many offices use older equipment that may only incorporate 2 channels.
-Using only 2 channels effectively only trains the areas between the 2 sites, which often leads to less of a training effect and the need for more neurofeedback sessions.
+Numerous workplaces still employ outdated technology that may only have two channels for neurofeedback.
+Neurofeedback can be performed with any number of channels.
+Utilizing just 2 channels effectively only trains the regions between the 2 sites, which frequently results in less training impact and necessitates additional neurofeedback sessions.

 How Many Neurofeedback Sessions Will I Need?